T1burski/credit_analytics/README.md

 ## Objective

-Build a Prediction of Default (PD) model for credit operations in order to infer their risk of default, defining a system that automatically trains the models, compares them and deploys newer models that perform better, making them available for user usage and user consumption of predictions in new operations.
+Build a Probability of Default (PD) model for credit operations in order to infer their risk of default, defining a system that automatically trains the models, compares them and deploys newer models that perform better, making them available for user usage and user consumption of predictions in new operations.

 ## Tools and Tech Used